johanngerberding/johannsblog/_drafts/2020-08-20-Pose-Estimation-Overview.md

 ### Learning Human Pose Estimation Features with Convolutional Networks (2014)

-- first deep learning approach to tackle the problem of human pose estimation (conv nets)
-- architecture:
+This paper describes the first deep learning approach to tackle the problem of single-person full body human pose estimation with convolutional neural networks.
+In this approach the authors trained multiple independent binary classification networks, one network per keypoint.
+The model is applied in a sliding window approach and outputs a *response map* indicating the confidence of the body part at that location.
+The figure below shows the architecture of the classification models.

 ![model architecture of Jain et al. 2014](../assets/imgs/model_architecture_jain_et_al_2014.png)

-- they used multiple convnets to perform independent binary body-part classification
-- sliding window approach, output 1 or 0 if body part is in this region
-- convnet produces a *response map* indicating the confidence of the body part at that location

-- before feeding the image into the network, local contrast normalization is performed
+The input is of shape 64x64 pixel and locally contrast normalized (LCN).
+As activation functions ReLU is used.
+To reduce computational complexity max pooling is applied twice which leeds to some spatial information loss.
+After the three convoliutional layers follow three fully connected layers.
+To reduce overfitting, L2 regularization and dropout are applied in the fully connected layers.
+The output layer is a single logistic unit, representing the probability of a body part being in the patch.
+Moreover the authors use part priors for the final prediction.
+For a detailed breakdown of how all this works you should have a look at the paper.

 ### Convolutional Pose Machines (2016)

-- single person pose estimation
-- incorporates convolutional network into pose machine framework from Ramakrishna et al. [1] and inherits its benefits like the implicit learning of long-range spatial dependencies and a modular sequential design
-- this results in a differentiable architecture that allows for end-to-end training with backpropagation on large amounts of data
-- image down below shows the overall architecture of the model
+A Convolutional Pose Machine is a single-person Human Pose Estimation model which incorporates convolutional networks into the pose machine framework from Ramakrishna et al. () and inherits its benefits like the implicit learning of long-range spatial dependencies and a modular sequential design.
+This results in a differentiable architecture that allows for end-to-end training with backpropagation on large amounts of data.
+The figure down below shows the overall architecture of the model.
-- it consists of a sequence of convolutional neural networks (called stages) which produce 2D belief maps (or heatmaps) for each part

 ![model architecture of Convolutional Pose Machines](../assets/imgs/conv_pose_machines_architecture.png)

+It consists of a sequence of stages (ConvNets) which produce 2D belief maps (heatmaps) for each part/keypoint.
+Before the images are fed into the network they are scaled down to a size of 368x368 pixels.
+The first stage consists of seven convolutional and three pooling layers with different kernel sizes.
+The second and all following stages are different from the first one.
+Here you feed in the input image again and cocatenate it after several convolutions and pooling operations with the output belief maps of the previous stage.
+After that you feed the concatenated maps into five more convolutional layers.
+Every stage outputs P+1 belief maps of 46x46 pixels where P is the number of parts and the additional belief map is for the background.
+At every stage of the model a loss (MSE) is computed based on these belief maps and divided by the number of pixel values (46x46x15).
+In the end, these individual losses are added together to form an overall loss.
+At every stage the prediction quality is refined as you can see in the figure down below.

 ![joint detections produced by Convolutional Pose Machine model on different stages](../assets/imgs/conv_pose_machines_joint_detections_on_stages.png)

+In the first and second stage the model isn't sure which of the two wrists is the right one but in the third stage it seems to be certain.
+The same goes for the elbows.

 ### DeeperCut: A Deeper, Stronger, and Faster Multi-Person Pose Estimation Model (2016)